Quantum plasmons with optical-range frequencies in doped few-layer graphene

 \keywords{visible plasmons, bilayer/trilayer graphene, nano-plasmonics, Li intercalation}

-After more than a decade of intensive scientific exploration, new plasmonic phenomena continue to be discovered, including quantum interference of plasmons, observation of quantum coupling of plasmons to single particle excitations, and quantum confinement of plasmons in single-nm scale plasmonic particles and materials.
-Further, plasmonic nanostructures find widening applications in integrated nanophotonics \cite{schuller2010}, biosensing \cite{bender_2009,friedt_2004,rodrigo_2015}, photovoltaic devices \cite{atwater2010, schaadt2005,clavero2014}, single photon transistors \cite{chang2007}, single molecule spectroscopy \cite{zhang_2013} and even metamaterials \cite{liu_2013,marios2016}.
-The current interest in quantum nanophotonics and plasmonics is in part driven by new materials, particularly low dimensional materials, that allow access to new regimes.
+Collective excitations of electrons in metals, generically referred to as plasmons, have been attracting new attention recently in the realm of nanoparticles and low-dimensional materials.
+In these systems, new plasmonic phenomena continue to be discovered, beyond what was observed in conventional crystalline solids.
+These phenomena include quantum interference of plasmons, observation of quantum coupling of plasmons to single particle excitations, and quantum confinement of plasmons in nm-scale particles and materials.
+These phenomena, intriguing in their own right, are also important for multifaceted applications.
+Plasmonic nanostructures are finding applications in integrated nanophotonics \cite{schuller2010}, biosensing \cite{bender_2009,friedt_2004,rodrigo_2015}, photovoltaic devices \cite{atwater2010, schaadt2005,clavero2014}, single photon transistors \cite{chang2007}, single molecule spectroscopy \cite{zhang_2013} and metamaterials \cite{liu_2013,marios2016}.
+The current interest in quantum nanophotonics and plasmonics is in part driven by new materials, particularly low dimensional solids, that access new ranges of frequency and transmission speeds.
 The reduced dimensionality of plasmons in two-dimensional (2D) materials provides ultra-subwavelength confinement with phase velocities several orders of magnitude lower than the speed of light \cite{andress_2012}.
-The origin of 2D plasmons is related to the local field effects and the non-local response of the material to external fields \cite{raza_2011}.
-Hence, a study of these waves demands a fully quantum mechanical description of the material properties which allows us to refer to them as \textquoteleft quantum\textquoteright~2D plasmons.
-We effectively capture this 2D and quantum nature of these plasmons through our high-accuracy first-principles calculations, characterized by (a) our in-house methodology which correctly confines plasmons in two dimensions, and (b) a realistic estimate of carrier lifetime $-$ the crucial factor that determines plasmon losses.
+In the present work we show that by properly controlling the density of metallic electrons in few-layer graphene, the prototypical 2D metal, the plasmon frequency can be pushed into the visible to near-infrared range, a feature highly desirable for optoelectronic applications and heretofore unattainable.